fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 of such systems is essentially only possible for giants like PayPal, Amazon, and AliPay.

 <table><tr><td><i>That most payments in the physical world
-are based on an internationally accepted standard, EMV, shows the importance of standards</i></td></tr></table>
+  are based on an internationally accepted standard, <b>EMV</b>, shows the importance of standards</i></td></tr></table>

 ## On-line payments - No standards